What is VXX

 How to Efficiently Trade the VXX

 As a Volatility ETN, the VXX is inherently risky to trade.
 Its composition also makes it difficult to trade in traditional markets.
 While it trades like a stock, it follows VIX futures and its structure is bond-like.
-It also decays, like options.
+It also decays, like trading options.
 Still, the VXX offers exposure to overall market ‘fear’ and ‘greed’, without the unnecessary burden of predicting market direction.

 It has, however, shown a negative correlation to the S&P 500, usually rising when equities decline and vice versa.
 Historically, it has also proven to overshoot the moves in the equities market.
 This means that if, for instance, stocks trading make a 5% upward move, the VXX can be expected to overshoot this move and post even a 25% downward move.
 With this information, VXX traders can ride volatile times in the market profitably.